ibrvgim/doggycareer/README.md

 >
 > - The file attachment feature is disabled to avoid privacy issues for people.
 > - Company logo can be uploaded by link to svg file to avoid database overload.
+> - Since the number of Jobs is limited, some filters have been adjusted to account for this issue.

 ## OVERVIEW